HENRYMARTIN5/acervus/README.md

 ./buildiso.sh
 ```

-The ISO will be built in tmpfs, then copied to your current directory.
+The ISO will be built in a temporary folder (which you can delete once you're done), then copied to your current directory.

 ## What packages are installed?